What to Do at Disney World Over Easter Weekend: Parades, Treats, and Bunny Magic

 For the full list of treats, check the Disney Parks Blog Foodie Guide, usually released about 2–3 weeks before the holiday weekend.
 These treats are available for a limited time, so if something catches your eye, be sure to grab it while it lasts!

-Whether you're there for the food, the characters, or just the pastel-themed atmosphere, Easter at Walt Disney World is packed with magical moments that bring the season to life.
-Between floral displays, egg hunts, chocolate artistry, and festive brunches, there's something for every Disney-loving family to enjoy.
+Whether you are there for the food, the characters, or simply the pastel themed atmosphere, Easter at Walt Disney World is packed with magical moments that truly bring the season to life.
+Between floral displays, egg hunts, chocolate artistry, festive brunches, and limited time treats, there is something for every Disney loving family to enjoy.

-Be sure to book your reservations early, keep an eye on Disney announcements, and don’t forget to pack your bunny ears!
+Be sure to plan early, keep an eye on official Disney updates, and do not forget to pack your bunny ears.

 Planning a trip to Walt Disney World?
 You're in the right place!
 At Well Hello Magic, we have tons of helpful resources to make your Disney vacation as magical and stress-free as possible.
 Whether you're looking for advice on the best time to visit Disney, tips on finding the perfect character meal, or learning how to skip the lines with Lightning Lane, we've got you covered.